Last Updated on 01/06/2021

 6. Visit St. Clement Basilica

 After many weekend trips to Rome we finally discovered St. Clement Basilica on the recommendation of this guesthouse we stayed at in Trastevere.
 After living in Italy for almost three years, we’ve seen a lot of churches and this one still blew me away.
 There’s actually three different levels that have sunk into the earth over time.
 You can visit the first level for free and it’s about $10 to see the other levels.
-Book a tour with the Roman Guy to get a more in depth experience of St Clement, ancient temples and catacombs (use code PETITESUITCASE to get 5% off).
 St. Clement Basilica is probably one of the most unique churches and archeological sites I’ve visited in Rome.

 7. Visit the Colosseum and the Roman Forum